 No need to describe the music in depth.
-Here’s all you need to know: Beatlesesque harmonies, raw jangly guitars, big kick beats, and catchy melodies.
-It’s not rocket science, but I know it’s damn hard to write one iconic rock song.
-And this album is riddled with them.
+Here’s all you need to know: Beatlesque harmonies, raw jangly guitars, big kick beats, and catchy melodies.
+It’s not rocket science, but I know it’s damn hard to write one iconic rock song and this album is riddled with them.
 From “Dream All Day” to “Solar Sister” to “Flavor of the Month” to “Definite Door” to “Burn and Shine”.
 Any one of these songs would be a world-crushing smash hit for any band, and the Posies have them all on one record.

-More importantly, the entire album reflects everything that’s infectious and pleasant about power-pop rock.
+More importantly, the entire album reflects everything that’s infectious and pleasant about 90’s power-pop.
 And it’s delivered without syrupy kids’ stuff.
 Why this album didn’t make The Posies a household name is beyond me.